Bioconductor/bioc_git_transition/doc/scenario-7-add-collaborators.md

     git push upstream master
     ```

-If you want to update a release branch, simply replace `master` with name of the release branch, e.g.: `RELEASE_3_5`.
+If you want to push Github release branch updates to the _Bioconductor_ release branch, simply replace `master` with name of the release branch, e.g.: `RELEASE_3_5`.

 [Adding a new collaborator]: https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/
 [Removing collaborator]: https://help.github.com/articles/removing-a-collaborator-from-a-personal-repository/